-The research of the Biomedical and Astronomical Signal Processing (BASP) group spans the following areas.
+The research of the BASP group spans the following areas:

 - Advanced signal processing - inverse problems, sparsity, wavelet techniques, compressed sensing, signal processing on the sphere;